 - Temporary food establishment license

-Potentially hazardous (time- and temperature-controlled foods) that are not prepared at the farmers market must be produced in a licensed facility (food service establishment, food processing plant, mobile food unit, temporary food establishment).
+Unpackaged foods that need to be temperature-controlled for safe consumption that are not prepared at the farmers market must be produced in a licensed facility (food service establishment, food processing plant, mobile food unit, temporary food establishment).
 A farmers market license is also required to sell these foods at the market.

 The following products may not be sold at a farmers market without appropriate licensing from local, state or federal authorities:

-- Foods that time- or temperature-controlled for safety (potentially-hazardous food products), which include:
+- Unpackaged foods that are temperature-controlled for safety, which include: